EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ## Conclusions

-It seems that the more complex random forest ensemble classifier and the neural network performed better than the nearest neighbor and decision tree classifiers.
-This is true when looking at both the F1 and the accuracy score.

 |    Classifier    | Training F1 | Test F1 | Test accuracy |
 | :--------------: | :---------: | :-----: | :-----------: |
 | Nearest neighbor |    0.736    |  0.743  |     0.843     |